 A minimum of 12 credits (usually four classes) constitutes full-time

 study for undergraduates at Saint Martin’s University.
-International
+At least nine

 students in their first semester of undergrad classes are usually

 advised to not take more than 15 credits, but are able to take up to